wtraylor/modular_megafauna_model/docs/model.md

 > fat-free body is approximately constant.
 The wide range of composition of
 > animals is largely, but not entirely, due to variation in the proportion of
 > fat.

+So the user-defined live body mass of simulated herbivores is the sum of gut contents (ingesta), structural (fat-free) mass and deposited body fat.
+It is very important to realize that the body fat that the model works with is pure lipids.
+This lipid content of animal tissue is also known as *ether extract, free lipid content,* or *crude fat.* This is different from the mass of suet and organ fat because the fat tissue also contains water.

+When defining the fractional body fat parameter for an herbivore, you should not rely on measurements of weight loss of starving or fattening animals.
+In such data it is difficult to disentangle the contributions of changing fat mass, gut contents, water content, and fat-free mass.

 ### Life History {#sec_life_history}